DoubleU23/tailored-react-env/README.md

     * [x] write first tests
     * [ ] fix coverage report
     * [ ] use browserstack API for karma tests
-* [ ] styles
-  do we need a gulp task or just webpack plugins!?

 ## known issues